-Hayward Field at the University of Oregon will be a world-class track and field facility when it is complete in 2020.
-The reimagined stadium will give athletes—including the UO’s outstanding student athletes—an unparalleled stage on which to push the limits of what is possible.
+Hayward Field at the University of Oregon is a world-class track and field facility.
+The reimagined stadium gives athletes—including the UO’s outstanding student athletes—an unparalleled stage on which to push the limits of what is possible.

 where is hayward field located?

 Hayward Field is on the University of Oregon campus at 15th Avenue and Agate Street, Eugene, Oregon

 Where does the name Hayward field come from?

 The stadium is named for the father of Oregon track and field, Bill Hayward.
 He was known as the ‘Grand Old Man’ during his 44-year career as a Duck coach from 1904-1947.
 In addition to his track and field coaching duties, Hayward also served as athletic trainer and basketball coach.
 He coached four track world record holders, six American record holders, and nine Olympians, and assisted on U.S. Olympic teams from 1908-1932.

 There will be 12,650 permanent seats; expandable to nearly 25,000.

 The Hayward Field renovation is fully funded by gifts from Penny and Phil Knight and more than 50 other donors.